 - Exceptional legal advice and step by step guidance as we tenaciously pursue your child’s claim;

-- They enjoy the best quality of life possible following brain injury and;
+- The compensation they deserve to guarantee as far as possible that they enjoy the best quality of life possible following brain injury;

-- You, as a parent, have peace of mind, knowing not only that sufficient funds will always be available to meet your child’s complex needs in the future, such as specialist care, therapy, treatment, equipment and accommodation but also that arrangements will be in place to ensure your child will be protected should anything happen to you.
+- Peace of mind for you as a parent, knowing that sufficient funds will always be available to meet your child’s complex needs in the future.
+This could include specialist care, therapy, treatment, equipment and accommodation.
+A compensation claim will also reassure you that arrangements will be in place to ensure your child will be protected should anything happen to you.

 Our focus is on providing specialist rehabilitation at the earliest possible opportunity (rather than following the conclusion of the claim) when it has the greatest potential to improve your child’s outcome.
-We understand that you will need funds to pay for essential equipment, adaptations to your home and specialist professional care for your child.
-Therefore, it is always our policy to seek interim payments of compensation, where possible, to help you to meet these expenses.
+We understand that you’ll need funds to pay for essential equipment, adaptations to your home and specialist professional care for your child.
+Therefore, it’s always our policy to seek interim payments of child brain injury compensation, where possible, to help you to meet these expenses.

-When funds are available we will work closely with you and an experienced paediatric brain injury case manager to identify your child’s care, therapy and equipment needs.
+When funds are available, we’ll work closely with you and an experienced paediatric brain injury case manager to identify your child’s care, therapy and equipment needs.
 This will ensure that the appropriate services are delivered in a coordinated and consistent way, maximising the benefit of these services to your child.

-We are experienced at facilitating communication between, and working with you, your child’s school, education professionals, healthcare professionals and your local authority.
+We’re experienced at facilitating communication between, and working with, you, your child’s school, education professionals, healthcare professionals and your local authority.
 The priority is to effectively meet your child’s educational needs and optimise their potential.